 Sophistication and Sensitivity in Dealing with Multi-Stakeholder Environments

-The Oil and Gas Corporation Board will typically meet at least 4 times annually.
-Board members will also be asked to participate on committees which will typical meet 2-3 times annually.
+The Oil and Gas Corporation Board of Directors typically meets at least 4 times annually.
+Board members will also be asked to participate on committees which typically meet 2-3 times annually.
 The number of meetings may fluctuate slightly from year to year and the Board will hold additional meetings as requested or appropriate to deal with ongoing corporate matters or strategic planning.
-Board members are expected to spend additional time to review materials and prepare for Board and Committee meetings.
+Board members are expected to spend additional time reviewing materials and preparing for Board and Committee meetings.

 The directors are appointed by the Lieutenant-Governor in Council for a term of up to five years.
 They hold office during pleasure only and are eligible for reappointment with a maximum continuous period of appointment to not exceed ten years.